DBOMproject/fed-agent/README.md

 ## Deployment

-Instructions for deploying the database-access-control using docker-compose can be found [here](https://github.com/DBOMproject/deployments/docker-compose-autochannel-setup)
+Instructions for deploying the fed-agent using docker-compose can be found [here](https://github.com/DBOMproject/deployments/docker-compose-autochannel-setup)

 ## Getting help